Formerly known as the Parent Partnership Service.

 - Young people up to the age of 25 with special educational needs and disabilities

-- Parents with initial concerns about their child through to those with and Education, Health and Care Plan or Statement.
+- Parents with initial concerns about their child through to those with an Education, Health and Care Plan.

 We aim to: